Note: The Summary table

 In relation to their (main?) function one can say:

-• There is one first-rate absolute solution (= redemption) and many first-rate relative solutions.
+• There is one first-rate absolute solution (= salvation and redemption) and many first-rate relative solutions.

 • In contrast, there are many second-rate solutions: second-rate (pseudo-) absolute, when a relative solution has been absolutized, or second-rate relative, when other solutions have been derived from a pseudo-absolute solution.
-(More see section `Solutions´)
+(For details, see section `Solutions´)

 be understood as the 'inner unity of a person' or as 'essential